-Bormio has a number of strings to its bow: firstly, it’s a beautiful, medieval town with a fascinating history, and secondly, it’s surrounded by the breathtaking landscape of the Stelio National Park, which has thermal springs, great hiking opportunities and spectacular ski slopes, including some of Italy’s highest runs.
+Bormio has a number of strings to its bow.
+Firstly, it’s a beautiful, medieval town with a fascinating history, and secondly, it’s surrounded by the breathtaking landscape of the Stelio National Park which has thermal springs, great hiking opportunities and spectacular ski slopes, including some of Italy’s highest runs.
 The best places to stay in Bormio will provide an excellent base for experiencing all of the above.

-Broadly speaking, if you’re here for town and its history then you’ll find your idea of the best places to stay in Bormio in its medieval heart, but if you’re here for the slopes then you may be more interested in being close to the lifts or the open, woodland runs around the outskirts of town.
+Broadly speaking, if you’re here for the town and history then you’ll find your idea of the best places to stay in Bormio in its medieval heart, but if you’re here for the slopes then you may be more interested in being close to the lifts or the open, woodland runs around the outskirts of town.

-Bormio’s bagni, or thermal springs have been a popular attraction since Roman times (apparently Pliny the Elder ‘discovered’ them), and are where the interests of skiers and history buffs may overlap!
+Bormio’s bagni, or thermal springs, have been a popular attraction since Roman times (apparently Pliny the Elder ‘discovered’ them) and are where the interests of skiers and history buffs may overlap!
 There are numerous pools and a huge menu of spa treatments on offer, from mud therapies and traditional scrubs to inhalations and simple massages.